Cane Corso

 The Cane Corso is a large breed that originated in Italy, descended from ancient Roman war dogs.
 Males typically weigh between 110 to 120 pounds and stand 25 to 27.5 inches tall, while females range from 88 to 110 pounds and 23.5 to 25.5 inches in height.
 Known for their loyalty and protective nature, Cane Corsos are often used as guard dogs and family companions, exhibiting a calm and affectionate temperament while remaining alert and intelligent.
 Their life expectancy is around 10 to 11 years.

-Cane Corsos are known for being reserved, stable, quiet, even tempered, calm, and affectionate, athletic, friendly.
+Cane Corsos are known for being reserved, stable, quiet, even tempered, calm, and affectionate, friendly, gentle.
 As a high-energy breed, they are highly responsive to training and thrive with regular mental and physical activity.
 They are excellent with children of all ages and friendly with other dogs, making them a popular choice for families and experienced dog owners alike.

 At a Glance